|

 "When WHO get married?"
 Wyn asked.
 Then she realised.
 "Oh."

-arranged to bring all their friends from whatever time they live in.
-You
+have arranged to bring all their friends from whatever time they live

-and you mum and dad will get the invite some time after I take you home.
+in.
+You and you mum and dad will get the invite some time after I take

+been invited.”
 She grimaced.
-"Grammar is really complicated in time travel."
+“Grammar is really complicated

 He sort of sucked in air through his teeth.
 It was like the reverse of

 a sigh.
-When he released it again he seemed to have made a decision.
-"Can
+When he released it again he had made a decision.
+“Can the

-the three of you give me half an hour….
-To do something I feel I
+three of you give me half an hour to do something I feel I have to do?

-have to do.
-I can't let you come because if you are there already it would
+I can’t let you come because if you are there already it would be

-be a paradox.
-It's ok for us Time Lords to mess with those things, but
+a paradox.
+It's ok for us Time Lords to mess with those things, but way

-to see them happy.
-The what if… the could have been…. of my
+just want to see them happy.
+The what if - the could have been…

 "Thanks," he said and programmed their course while Wyn went